 In April 2016 ONF hosted over 60 concussion providers and neurotrauma experts at a Summit on Creating Standards for Concussion Clinics in Ontario.
 Click here to read more about the Summit.

-ONF has developed and released two sets of guidelines for concussions; one for adults (18 years and older) and one for children and youth under the age of 18 years.
+ONF has become internationally known for its two sets of guidelines for managing concussions; one for adults (18 years and older) and one for children and youth under the age of 18 years.
 The two sets of guidelines focus on concussion/mild traumatic brain injury from any cause.

 Adults – The Guidelines for Concussion/ mTBI and Persistent Symptoms were developed to enable health care practitioners to provide enhanced care for those 18 years of age and older who are living with the effects of the injury.

-ONF welcomes feedback on the Guidelines, please email email@example.com.
+ONF welcomes feedback on the Guidelines, please email us at firstname.lastname@example.org.